softcover/softcover/lib/softcover/article_template/chapters/an_article.md

 # Title of the Article

-This is the first paragraph of the Softcover Markdown template produced with the \softcover\ command-line interface.
-It shows how to write a document in Markdown, a lightweight markup language, augmented with the [kramdown](http://kramdown.gettalong.org/) converter and some custom extensions, including support for embedded \PolyTeX, a subset of the powerful \LaTeX\ typesetting system.
-For more information, see [*The Softcover Book*](http://manual.softcover.io/book).
-To learn how to easily publish (and optionally sell) documents produced with Softcover, visit [Softcover.io](http://softcover.io/).
+The is the first paragraph of the Softcover document template.
+It shows how to write a document in [Markdown](http://daringfireball.net/projects/markdown/), augmented with some custom extensions, including numbered footnotes[^sample-footnote] and embedded \LaTeX.[^pronunciation]

-This is the *second* paragraph, showing how to emphasize text.[^sample-footnote] You can also make text **bold** or _emphasize a second way_.
-Via embedded \PolyTeX, Softcover also supports colored text, such as \coloredtext{red}{red}, \coloredtext{CornflowerBlue}{cornflower blue}, and \coloredtexthtml{E8AB3A}{arbitrary HTML colors}.
+This is the second paragraph, showing how to *emphasize* text.
+You can also make text **bold**.

 ## A section
 \label{sec:a_section}

 This is a section.
-You can refer to it using the \LaTeX\ cross-reference syntax, like so: Section~\ref{sec:a_section}.
+We'll take a look at some of the features supported by Softcover.

 ### Source code

-This is a subsection.

-You can typeset code samples and other verbatim text using four spaces of indentation:
+In plain Markdown, you can typeset code samples and other verbatim text using four spaces of indentation:

     def hello
       puts "hello, world"
     end

-Softcover also comes with full support for syntax-highlighted source code using kramdown's default syntax, which combines the language name with indentation:

-{lang="ruby"}
-    def hello
-      puts "hello, world"
-    end

-Softcover's Markdown mode also extends kramdown to support "code fencing" from GitHub-flavored Markdown:
+Softcover also supports GitHub-style "code fencing" with language-specific syntax highlighting:

 ```ruby
 def hello